apache/hudi/website/docs/quick-start-guide.md

 <TabItem value="python">

 #### Code overview
-Retain the record key and null out the values for all the other fields <br/>
-(records with nulls in soft deletes are always persisted in storage and never removed)<br/><br/>
+Soft deletes retain the record key and null out the values for all the other fields.
+For example, records with nulls in soft deletes are always persisted in storage and never removed.<br/><br/>

 :::note
 Notice that the save mode is `Append`.